 Where to Get a Radon Test Kit

-The Nevada Radon Education Program offers low-cost, short-term (2-4 day) and long-term (3-12 months) radon test kits.
-Test kits include the test device, instructions, a postage-paid return mailer and the laboratory analysis report.
+The Nevada Radon Education Program offers short-term (2-4 day) and long-term (3-12 months) radon test kits.
+Test kits include the test device, instructions, information form and return shipper with shipping included.

 Kelly, C. 2022, How and Where to Get a Radon Test Kit, Extension | University of Nevada.
 IP